OpenVPN/easy-rsa/distro/windows/doc/README-Windows.txt

     (1) Add the location of openssl.exe to the system PATH

-    (2) Define the OPENSSL env-var to reference the full path to openssl.exe
+    (2) Define the EASYRSA_OPENSSL env-var to reference the full path to openssl.exe

     (3) Edit the vars file (copy vars.example as a starting point) as instructed in the comments